Assistant Director of Admission and International Admission Coordinator

 Where do you like to eat in Tacoma?

-My lunch spot is usually Infinite Soups, all of which are addictive.
+For lunch, try Infinite Soups, all of which are addictive.
 (Tip: They are cash only.)

 What attractions should visitors be sure to see?